AI index

 • How does DirectiveOps separate the OSS scanner from the hosted product?

-The OSS scanner focuses on local discovery, normalization, and basic findings.
-The hosted product adds central repo inventory, org-level templates and policy rules, drift tracking over time, rollout preview and PR generation, history, collaboration, and auditability.
+The OSS scanner focuses on local discovery, normalization, instruction quality signals, and baseline findings you can export.
+The hosted product adds fleet-wide inventory, org templates and policy rules, drift over time, rollout preview and PRs, collaboration, and audit history.

 Next step